Energy poverty and cooking: Improved cook stoves

 Improved cook stoves (ICS), often marketed as "clean cookstoves", are biomass stoves that generally burn biomass more efficiently than traditional stoves and open fires.

 Compared to traditional cook stoves, ICS are usually more fuel-efficient and aim to reduce the negative health impacts associated with exposure to toxic smoke.
+They reduce fuel needs by 20-75% and drastically cut dangerous smoke and fumes.
 As of 2016, no widely-available biomass stoves meet the standards for clean cooking as defined by the WHO.
 A 2020 review found only one biomass stove on the market that met WHO standards in field conditions.

-Despite their limitations, ICS are an important interim solution where deploying fully clean solutions that use electricity, gas, or alcohol is less feasible.
+Despite their limitations, ICSs are an important interim solution where deploying fully clean solutions that use electricity, gas, or alcohol is less feasible.
 As of 2009, less than 30% of people who cook with some sort of biomass stove use ICS.

 Benefits and limitations

-Improved cookstoves are more efficient, meaning that the stove's users spend less time gathering wood or other fuels, while reducing deforestation and air pollution.
-However, a closed stove may result in production of more soot and ultra-fine particles than an open fire would.
+Improved cookstoves are more efficient, meaning that the stove's users spend less time gathering wood or other fuels, and reduce deforestation and air pollution.
+However, a closed stove may produce more soot and ultra-fine particles than an open fire.
 Some designs also make the stove safer, preventing burns that often occur when children stumble into open fires.

-The efficiency improvements of ICS do not necessarily translate into meaningful reductions in health risks because for certain conditions, such as childhood pneumonia, the relationship between pollution levels and effects on the body has been shown to be non-linear.
+The efficiency improvements of ICS do not necessarily translate into meaningful reductions in health risks because for certain conditions, such as childhood pneumonia, the relationship between pollution levels and effects on the body is non-linear.
 This means, for example, that a 50 percent reduction in exposure would not halve the health risk.
 A 2020 systematic review found that ICS usage led to modest improvements in terms of blood pressure, shortness of breath, emissions of cancer-causing substances, and cardiovascular diseases, but no improvements in pregnancy outcomes or children's health.

-Substantial variations in emissions and fuel consumption have been observed across ranges of cookstove designs and between laboratory and field test conditions.
-At present, a standard testing mechanism does not exist to establish the true impact of alternative cookstove designs as well as descriptive language for exposure.
-Stove testing studies are not always consistent depending largely on the discipline of investigators and their scientific specialization.
+Substantial emissions and fuel variations in consumption have been observed across ranges of cookstove designs and between laboratory and field test conditions.
+A standard testing mechanism does not exist to establish the true impact of alternative cookstove designs, as well as descriptive language for exposure.
+Stove testing studies are not always consistent, depending largely on the discipline of investigators and their scientific specialization.

 The World Health Organization encourages further research to develop biomass stove technology that is low-emission, affordable, durable, and meets users' needs.